fsmb/api-docs/docs/rest.md

 ### Response Body

 Like the request, a response can have a body.
 Most API calls will return a body with the data relevant for the request (e.g. user information, comments in a post, etc).
-Like the request, JSON is the typical format used but some APIs support other formats such as XML or BSON.
-Typically the client specifies what formats it would accept when sending the request and the server responds with the format it supports.
+Like the request, the client and server must agree on the format to be used for the response.

 The response body may not always be the expected data.
 In the case of an error, in addition to the status code, most servers will also return an error object indicating what failed.
 The [RFC7807](https://tools.ietf.org/html/rfc7807) proposal is currently being developed to provide consistency for error reporting in REST APIs but has not yet been approved.
 Some APIs already support this proposal but others have not.
 Refer to the documentation for a specific API to learn how it reports errors.